 Meat Grinder Price

-My suggestion is to decide on a budget and then browse through to see your budget grinder features.
-Try not to be too stingy with the price, though because quality products cost more.
+I suggest deciding on a budget and then browsing through to see your budget grinder features.
+Try not to be too stingy with the price because quality products cost more.

 Meat grinder components

-Although there are different types of meat grinders, they exist.
-But their core design and mechanism remain the same with a few tweaks and upgrades from build quality to the blade’s design.
+Although different types of meat grinders exist, their core design and mechanism remain the same, with a few tweaks and upgrades, from build quality to the blade’s design.

 The operating methods are different, though.
-The manual meat grinder needs your arm’s rotation, and the electric meat miner is just a switch press away.
+The manual meat grinder requires your arm to rotate, while the electric meat miner is just a switch press away.

-To understand how does meat grinder works properly, we’ll have to identify how each component works.
+To understand how a meat grinder works properly, we must identify how each component works.

 Motor

-Let’s take the apparent difference-maker out of the way first.
+Let’s remove the apparent difference-maker first.
 You’ll see a motor with an electric miner only.
-Their rated power ranges from 300-500 watts.
-More wattage means more torque from the motor.
-And more torque means more grinding power in a short time.
+Its rated power ranges from 300 to 500 watts.
+More wattage means more torque from the motor, which means more grinding power in a short time.

 Meat pan/ tray

-The tray sits on top of the meat grinder.
-So you can’t miss it.
-Make sure the plate is made of stainless steel because it won’t go bad over time like rusting, chipping, or denting.
+The tray sits on top of the meat grinder, so you can’t miss it.
+Ensure the plate is made of stainless steel so it won’t go bad over time, rust, chip, or dent.

 The meat access cylinder

-Right below the tray, there is a “T” shaped round cylinder to insert the meat.
+There is a “T” shaped round cylinder below the tray to insert the meat.

 Ring screw